-In the year 1870, under the terms of the Morrill Act of 1862, the University was accorded ________ status, prompting the legislature to authorize a School of Agriculture and Mechanical Arts for Columbia and to open a second campus to house the School of Mines and Metallurgy at Rolla.
+In the year 1870, under the terms of the Morrill Act of 1862, the university was accorded ________ status, which prompted the legislature to authorize a School of Agriculture and Mechanical Arts for Columbia and to open a second campus to house the School of Mines and Metallurgy at Rolla.

 A: academic excellence